 Almost everyone past a certain age should probably be on PAP therapy.

+Those are extreme cases, but this happens at a lesser scale with everyone after a certain age.
 The airway degrades with age.
 Muscle tone decreases, soft tissue sags, the tongue falls back more easily.
 This isn't a disease process — it's normal aging.
 But the result is that most adults develop some degree of airway resistance during sleep, even if they never cross the clinical threshold for a sleep apnea diagnosis.
 The question isn't whether your airway narrows at night.
 It's how much, and whether the consequences are crossing the threshold into symptoms you'd notice.

 The reason this matters: subclinical sleep-disordered breathing still fragments sleep architecture.
 You can have an AHI of 2 and still be losing deep sleep to subtle arousals that never get scored as events.
 PAP isn't just for people with a diagnosis — it's the single most effective intervention for sleep quality in anyone whose airway isn't perfectly patent at night.
 Which, past 30 or so, is most people.